Online backup and on-demand data restore in Azure Cosmos DB

 APPLIES TO: SQL API Cassandra API Gremlin API Table API Azure Cosmos DB API for MongoDB

 If you configure a new account with continuous backup, you can do self-service restore via Azure portal, PowerShell, or CLI.
 If your account is configured in continuous mode, you can’t switch it back to periodic mode.
-Currently existing accounts with periodic backup mode can’t be changed into continuous mode.

 Next you can learn about how to configure and manage periodic and continuous backup modes for your account: